8 Jun 2018

 When Pali talks about his switch from a private to public property, he comes across more like a shaman than a businessman.
-He explains how the land spoke to him, how the land presented a vision of sustainable tourism.
-These whisperings continued as he uncovered and experienced more natural treasures both on the property and in the sea; underground rivers, lagoons, orchids, wildlife nests, marine life, archeological findings.
-The eco park was a natural evolution that formed from the building artifacts, the cultural history that existed on the property.
+He explains how the land spoke to him, and how the land presented a vision of sustainable tourism.
+These whisperings continued as he uncovered and experienced more natural treasures both on the property and in the sea; underground rivers, lagoons, orchids, wildlife nests, marine life, and archeological findings.
+The eco-park was a natural evolution that formed from the building artifacts, and the cultural history that existed on the property.
 To this day, he feels that his job, with the help of the Constandse brothers, was to bring an audience to what he found in the jungle.
 Xcaret, meaning little inlet, was the perfect place to showcase the extraordinary assets Mexico has.

 With the assistance and expertise of INAH, marine biologists, anthropologists, cultural experts, and local people, Xcaret was opened in 1990, a natural stage that would share Pali’s love of Mexico.

 A Teacher of Mexican History and Culture